RageLessLion/Flask-Image-Upload/readme.txt

 # Flask Image Upload Application

-This Flask application allows the users categorize them, and view them sorted by categories on the main page.
+This Flask application allows the users to categorize and view images sorted by categories on the main page.
 Additionally, it provides an admin page where administrators can add/delete images and categories.
 The delete functionality for categories is implemented using fetch.

 - **Image Upload**: Admin user can upload images to the server.
 - **Main Page**: Displays images sorted by categories.